-3.174 The information and documentation which needs to be provided for security incidents and security-related customer complaints requirements for applications as RAISPs are set out in RAISP Guideline 7.
-These are similar to those for an authorised PI (see Part I).
+3.180174 The information and documentation which needs to be provided for security incidents and security-related customer complaints requirements for applications as RAISPs areset out in RAISP Guideline 7-see Chapter 11 - Complaint handling.
+These are similar to those for complaints an authorised PI (see Part I).